 Focus on diesel cars

-Cars under a certain European standard (expressed by ‘EURO’ followed by a number) will no longer be allowed to freely enter the low emission zone.
+Cars under a certain European standard (expressed by ‘EURO’ followed by a number) are no longer allowed to freely enter the low emission zone.
 The European standard can be found on your vehicle registration certificate.
 The focus is mainly on old diesel cars because of their high level of emissions.

-- Diesel cars with a European standard of 3 or lower will only have access to the low emission zone for a maximum of 8 days a year, by purchasing a ‘day pass’.
+- Diesel cars with a European standard of 3 or lower only have access to the low emission zone for a maximum of 8 days a year, by purchasing a ‘day pass’.

 - Diesel cars with a European standard of 5 or more can continue to access the low emission zone without any change.

 The regulations for petrol cars are less strict, because they have less fine emissions.
 They can still freely enter the low emission zone if they have a European standard of 2 or higher.

 Exemptions within the low emission zone in Ghent

 A number of exemptions are in place for specific target groups, such as holders of a parking card for disabled people, or vintage cars older than 40 years.
 You can find out which vehicles are exempt here, and which vehicles are entitled to a temporary permit here.

 Stad Gent also provides a number of subsidies and grants to help car owners leave their diesel cars behind:

 - Residents of the low emission zone can receive a grant to pay for the scrapping of their old car (if it’s not allowed in the low emission zone.)